What standard of vision is needed for driving?

 ❏ You meet this standard

 3. Have an adequate field of vision.
-The DVLA can arrange this test at an accredited centre if your sight test suggests that there may be a problem with your peripheral vision.
+The DVLA can arrange a test for this at an accredited centre if your sight test suggests that there may be a problem with your peripheral vision.

 ❏ There is no declared history of an eye injury or medical condition which may affect your binocular field of vision (central or peripheral)

 Name of practitioner:______________

 Download our leaflet on Driving and vision standards.